Kozloduy Nuclear Power Plant: Pressure to restart

 In January 2009, during the 2008 Bulgarian energy crisis, Bulgaria's president Georgi Parvanov suggested that Unit 3 be restarted.
 However, this was never pursued as an option.
 In principle, under the conditions of its Accession Treaty Bulgaria could request temporary derogation from its commitments in the event of serious economic difficulties arising within the first three years of membership in the union.

 Units 5 and 6

 Units 5 and 6 are VVER-1000 reactors, construction of which finished in 1987 and 1991 respectively.
 By 2017 Unit 5 was to be upgraded to reach a capacity of 1,100 MWe, as part of a programme to extend the life of the unit by 30 years.

-In 2021 an alternative secondary fuel supply agreement was made with Westinghouse Electric Company, for supply diversification.
+In 2021 an alternative secondary fuel supply agreement was made with Westinghouse Electric Company, for supply diversification, and as of 2023 is seeking regulatory approval for the new fuel.

 On 30 December 2022, an agreement was made with Framatome to supply fuel and fuel assemblies for Unit 6 of the Bulgarian Nuclear Power Plant.